- Provide detailed information and guidance to policy-makers

 - Education Provision for Children & Young People with Complex Additional Support Needs (“Doran”) - Project Board and National Commissioning Group

-- Curriculum for Excellence Management Board
+- Curriculum and Assessment Board

 - Strategic Board for Teacher Education